NoofIsa/hangman/README.md

 ## 🚧 Next Steps

 - Add sound effects
-- Add couter for the winning times
+- Add a counter for the number of wins
 - Make it work on phones